Pajamaman/jquery.tabbler/README.md

 ### Overview

-A tabbler is a list of tabs that each correspond to a content area, called a panel.
-Clicking on a tab toggles the visibility of the corresponding panel, along with any sibling panels.
+A tabbler is a list of tabs followed by a series of panels.
+Clicking on a tab changes the active panel to the corresponding panel of the tab, set by its href attribute.

 The HTML should look something like this: